noelfortman/noelfortman.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 That's why I built this app for my own AWS certification study.
 SmartSnip is a Chrome extension that transforms how you capture, process, and retain information from the web.
 With just a right-click, it converts any selected text into intelligently crafted flashcards, using advanced AI to ensure you're testing your understanding, not just memorization skills.

+Note that this app is intended for showcase purposes only - to show the power of applications you can build with AWS AI Technology like Amazon Bedrock.

 ### How does it work?

-    Select text on any webpage that contains information you want to remember Right-click and choose "Send to SmartSnip"
+* Select text on any webpage that contains information you want to remember
+* Right-click and choose "Send to SmartSnip"
-    Continue browsing while AI processes your selection Review generated flashcards later when you're ready to study
+* Continue browsing while AI processes your selection
+* Review generated flashcards later when you're ready to study

 Behind the scenes, SmartSnip leverages Amazon Bedrock's foundation models to transform raw content into effective learning materials.
 The extension doesn't just copy your text - it tries to understand it, extract key concepts, and formulates questions that test true comprehension.